poetic/ember-cli-cordova/README.md

 `npm install -g git://github.com/poetic/ember-cli-cordova`

+# *A heads up*

+I've got a [PR](https://github.com/stefanpenner/ember-cli/pull/1196) into ember-cli right now that adds support for addons adding commands to the CLI.
+Once this lands I'll be converting this project to be added on as an addon.
+It will cause some large changes to have to be made here but in the end it will help have tighter integration with the cli and allow better features in the future. :)

 # Commands
 + `ember-cdv new MyApp com.poetic.myapp --git` create new app
 + `ember-cdv build --environment production --platform ios` build cordova project
 + `ember-cdv archive 0.0.2 --environment staging --commit --tag` archive ios project with xcode
++ `ember-cdv prepare` needs to be run after cloning a project
 + `ember-cdv help` display help for commands

 # Development

 ## General
-In ember/ you can run standard ember-cli commands and develop in the browser
+In the root folder you can run standard ember-cli commands and develop in the browser.
+Most cordova commands you need are wrapped in some way by ember-cdv, if you need to run raw commands you will need to cd into the `cordova/` directory

 ## Simulator
 After making a change to the ember app, you must run `ember-cdv build <platform>`